 - 1. Appendix A, Distributions of Non-cash Assets to Owners, contained in Ind AS 10, Events After the Reporting Period - 2.
-Appendix A, Service Concession Arrangements, contained in Ind AS 11, Construction Contracts.
+7Appendix D, Service Concession Arrangements, contained in Ind AS 115, Revenue from Contracts with Customers.

-&lt;sup>7 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+7 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.
+Prior to substitution in 2016, the paragraph read as under:

-2. Appendix C, Service Concession Arrangements, contained in Ind AS 115, Revenue from Contracts with Customers
+^{2.} Appendix C, Service Concession Arrangements, contained in Ind AS 115, Revenue from Contracts with Customers